icl-utk-edu/heffte/doc/flags.md

 8. vflag: Check correctness of FFT computation (default = deactivated)

 9. verb : Verbosity flag, prints hardware and extra information (default = deactivated)

-HEFFTE also provides flags to tune the library during the setup time to use the best configuration.
-Currently two flags are supported:

-1. FHEFFTE_ESTIMATE: Minimal/no tuning.
-2. FHEFFTE_MEASURE: Tunes for local FFT execution algorithm, as well as global transposes to reduce communication time.